 Although not a state technically, but this list of famous Indian delicacies wouldn’t be complete without mentioning this dish from the country’s capital.
 This tasty combo consists of Chole or Chana i.e. deliciously tangy chickpea curry with Bhatura/Puri, a type of Indian fried bread that has fans all over northern India.

-Indians combine a broad range of ingredients and spices to create enticing, flavorful cuisine that may fulfill one’s appetite while also satisfying one’s taste buds.
-These are fascinated not only by the flavor and aroma of the Indian cuisine offered, but also by its looks.
+Indians combine a broad range of ingredients and spices to create enticing, flavorful cuisine that may fulfil one’s appetite while also satisfying one’s taste buds.
+These are fascinated not only by the flavour and aroma of the Indian cuisine offered, but also by its looks.
 Moreover, Some Indian foods may be instantly cooked by anybody, even if they have no prior cooking knowledge.
 Bon Appetit!